Jørgen Kieler: After the war

 Despite capture by the Germans and time in a concentration camp, he returned to Denmark after the war and then completed his studies in the United States.
-In 1980, he became director of research at Kræftens Bekæmpelse (the Danish Cancer Research Institute).

-Kieler wrote a number of books about the German occupation and about concentration camp syndrome.
+He became director of the Danish Cancer Society (Kræftens Bekæmpelse).
+Kieler wrote a number of books about the German occupation and about concentration camp syndrome, including, He supported Danish concentration camp survivors as president of the Freedom Foundation in Denmark.